Hellen Adoa: Early life and education

-Career before politics
+Career

+Early career

 For a period of 15 years, from the beginning of 2001 until the end of 2015, Hellen Adoa served as director at various early childhood and elementary educational institutions, some of them co-owned by her.
 She also is a director at Halcyon High School.

 Political career

 She entered Uganda's elective politics by contesting for the Serere District Women Constituency parliamentary seat in 2016.
 She was elected, and is the current substantive member of parliament for that Serere District.
 She subscribes to the ruling National Resistance Movement political party.

 On 14 December 2019, she was named in the cabinet of Uganda as the minister of state for Fisheries; a position she was appointed to by the Head of State of Uganda Yoweri Kaguta Museveni.
 She was sworn in as State Minister for Fisheries on 13 January 2020.